david-a-parry/codingToGenomic/README.md

     tar -xjvf CodingToGenomic-0.2.tar.bz2

-Change directory and run the CodingToGenomic program to get usage information:
+Change directory:

     cd CodingToGenomic-0.2

+Run the CodingToGenomic program to get usage information:

     ./CodingToGenomic

+Alternatively, it should be possible to run the CodingToGenomic.jar file directly from any platform with Java 1.7 or higher installed like so:

+    java -jar dist/CodingToGenomic.jar

 Use the -c/--coordinate option to specify a CDS coordinate to map.
 Use either the -g/--gene or -t/--transcript options to specify your gene or transcript of interest.
 The -g/--gene option will attempt to correctly interpret any of the supported ID types (Gene symbols, Ensembl Gene/Transcript/Protein IDs, RefSeq IDs, UniProt IDs, CCDS IDs, Entrez Gene IDs).
-The -t/--transcript option will always interpret your input as an Ensembl transcript ID, which may be useful for atypical Ensembl transcript IDs such as those for C. elegans.
+The -t/--transcript option will always interpret your input as an Ensembl transcript ID, which may be useful for atypical Ensembl transcript IDs, such as those for C. elegans.

 ## Examples